lucavallin/gnaro/README.md

 It would be nice to at least support multiple tables, non-harcoded columns, "update" and "delete" statements.
 Unfortunately the goal of this project is only to learn more about databases and I am reasonably satisfied with the current state.

+TODO: Furthermore, exits here and there, dependency between "modules".

 ## Improvements

 - CMake and Conan are industry standards, so they should be used eventually instead of Make and the current build system.
 Unfortunately, CMake and Conan also add a lot of complexity which is not needed at this time.